Senator, you're no Jack Kennedy: Aftermath

 Quayle's reaction to Bentsen's comment was played and replayed by the Democrats in their subsequent television ads as an announcer intoned: "Quayle: just a heartbeat away."
 It proved sure-laugh fodder for comedians, and more and more editorial cartoons depicted Quayle as a child.
 Saturday Night Live used a child actor to portray Quayle in several sketches.

 Avoiding going head-to-head with a seasoned Bentsen, Quayle had spent the debate criticizing presidential nominee Michael Dukakis as too liberal.
 Quayle felt that he had successfully got that message across since Bentsen did not defend Dukakis.

 The Bush–Quayle ticket defeated Dukakis–Bentsen in the presidential election by a margin of 8% of the popular vote and an electoral landslide, with the Democrats winning only ten states.
-Both Dukakis and Bentsen never sought nomination again.
+Dukakis never sought elected office again, completing his term as Governor in January 1991, while Bentsen was concurrently running for and won re-election to the senate and served until his appointment as Secretary of the Treasury in January 1993.

 Legacy

 United States

 Four years later at the 1992 Republican National Convention, Ronald Reagan answered claims by Bill Clinton's campaign, while poking fun at his own age, by saying, "This fellow they've nominated claims he's the new Thomas Jefferson.
 Well, let me tell you something.
 I knew Thomas Jefferson.
 He was a friend of mine.
 And governor, you're no Thomas Jefferson."

-At the 1992 vice-presidential debate during his opening statement, Democratic nominee Al Gore took a humorous shot at Quayle over the Jack Kennedy comparison.
+At the 1992 vice presidential debate during his opening statement, Democratic nominee Al Gore took a humorous shot at Quayle over the Jack Kennedy comparison.
 Quayle was running for re-election and trying to make up for his performance in the 1988 debate.
 Gore was also taking a shot at President George Bush's comparisons of the accomplishments of his administration to that of Harry S. Truman.
 Gore said to Quayle, "I'll make you a deal this evening.
 If you don't try to compare George Bush to Harry Truman, I won't compare you to Jack Kennedy."
 The audience reacted with laughter.